NativeScript/docs/content/ui/stack-layout.md

 When you add child views to a StackLayout, they will be arranged one after the other in the specified direction, either horizontally or vertically.
 By default, the orientation of a StackLayout is vertical, but you can change it to `horizontal` by setting the `orientation` property.

 ::: danger Important

-StackLayout is a relatively simple layout container, and it's easy to overuse it in complex layouts.
-When you have many nested StackLayout containers or lots of child views, it can lead to poor performance and slow rendering times.
-Therefore If you find yourself nesting a lot of `<StackLayout>` you will likely get better performance by switching to a `<GridLayout>` or `<FlexboxLayout>`.
+StackLayout is a basic layout container often used excessively in complex layouts.
+Overusing it with many nested containers or numerous child views can result in poor performance and slow rendering.
+If you're extensively nesting `<StackLayout>`, consider switching to `<GridLayout>` or `<FlexboxLayout>` for better performance.

 <!-- See [Layout Nesting](/common-pitfalls.html#layout-nesting) for more information. -->